Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector

-In this paper, we propose an iterative reconstruction algorithm based on deep learning method for recovering the contrast of an inhomogeneous medium from the far-field data.
-The proposed algorithm is given by repeated applications of the Landweber method, the IRGNM and a deep neural network.
-It is known that one Landweber step is very cheap and the convergence of Landweber method is very slow (see, e.g., \cite{H01,E96,H99}).
-Thus we use the Landweber method in the proposed algorithm to generate initial guess for the exact contrast.
-Moreover, since it is observed in the numerical experiments of \cite{H99} that the convergence of IRGNM is faster than that of the Landweber method, we employ IRGNM in the proposed algorithm to make further improvements to the estimated contrast.
-Furthermore, motivated by the deep learning-based projector in \cite{G18}, our deep neural network (called the learned projector in this paper) is trained to act like a projector which is expected to make the estimated contrast obtained by the Landweber method or IRGNM closer to the exact contrast.
-Note that the deep learning-based projector in \cite{G18} was trained to learn the distribution of the set of desirable solutions.
-However, our deep neural network mainly focuses on learning the a priori information of the {\em shape} of the unknown contrast by using a normalization technique in the training process (see Section \ref{4.1.2}).
-It is believed that the application of the normalization technique could release the burden of training our deep neural network and lead to good performance of the proposed algorithm.
+The purpose of this paper is to propose an iterative regularization algorithm based on a deep learning approach to recover the contrast of an inhomogeneous medium from the far-field data, especially for the high contrast case.
+Since this inverse problem is severely ill-posed, then an appropriate regularization strategy is needed to enforce some a priori information of the unknown scatterer, which is difficult.
+To cope with this issue, we plan to use a deep learning approach to learn some a priori information of the unknown scatterer from certain ground truth data.
+To this end, we reformulate our inverse problem as a regularized minimization problem with an unknown regularization functional which is then reformulated as an equivalent constrained minimization problem with an unknown feasible region depending on the unknown regularization functional.
+Motivated by \cite{G18}, we then propose a deep learning-based algorithm to solve the constrained minimization problem, which employs a well-trained deep neural network (called the learned projector in this paper) to force the constraint to be satisfied and the IRGNM to minimize the data misfit term.
+In our algorithm, the a priori information of the shape of the unknown scatterer is encoded in the learned projector, which is learned directly from the ground truth data.
+To cope with the high contrast case, the learned projector aims to learn the a priori information of the shape of the unknown scatterer by using a normalization technique in the training process (see Section \ref{S4_2}).
+We remark that the application of the normalization technique is believed to alleviate the burden of training the deep neural networks and enhance the overall performance of the proposed algorithm.